DyogenIBENS/FishComparativeAtlas/README.md

 +Desc

-+Inputs

-+Outputs

-+Figures in report
+FishAtlas takes as input:
+   1. Ancestral chromosomes (pre-TGD) mapped on a subset of 4 teleost genomes (see [examples](data/MacrosyntenyTGD/), from [(Nakatani and McLysaght 2017)](https://academic.oup.com/bioinformatics/article/33/14/i369/3953974)),
+   2. genes coordinates files for all studied teleosts (see [examples](data/example/genes/)),
+   3. gene trees with the genes of all studied teleosts and outgroups (see [examples](data/example/SCORPiOs_ens89_corrected_forest.nhx)),
+   4. the corresponding species tree (see [examples](data/example/sptree.nwk)).

+The generated fish comparative atlas is provided in a '.tsv' file with 3 columns: the unique identifier of the post-duplication gene family, the genes in all extant teleosts that belong to the family and the predicted post-duplication chromosome (1a, 1b, 2a...).

 ## Usage

-All dependencies are listed in `envs/fish_atlas.yaml` (mainly snakemake, ete3, matpotlib and seaborn).
+All dependencies are listed in `envs/fish_atlas.yaml` and include mainly snakemake, ete3, matpotlib and seaborn.
+You can install the dependencies directly with conda, as explained below, or manually install the packages listed in `envs/fish_atlas.yaml` before running FishAtlas.

 ### FishAtlas on example data

-- Create the conda environment (this may take a few minutes):
+- Create the conda environment:
 ```
 conda install mamba
 mamba env create -f envs/fish_atlas.yaml